Quantum versus Classical Online Streaming Algorithms with Advice: The Black Hats Method for Constructing Online Minimization Problems

-The algorithm $A$ is similar to the algorithm from the proof of Theorem \ref{th:pqalgorithm}.
+\begin{theorem} Let $s$ be a positive integer, let $f$ be a Boolean function.
+Suppose there is a quantum automaton $Q$ that computes $f$ exactly (with zero-error) using $s$ qubits of memory.
+Then there is a quantum online streaming algorithm $A$ that solves \(IBH^{\lambda,t}_{k,r,w}(f)\) using at most \(s + \lambda\) qubits of memory and \(\lambda-1\) advice bits.
+The algorithm has expected competitive ratio \(c=\frac{r+w}{2r}\).
+There is no deterministic online algorithm $B$ computing $IBH^{\lambda,t}_{k,r,w}(f)$ that uses $\lambda-1$ advice bits and has competitive ratio $c < w/(tr) + (t-1)/t$. \end{theorem} \Beginproof The algorithm $A$ is similar to the algorithm from the proof of Theorem \ref{th:pqalgorithm}.
 Let us give a brief description of the algorithm \(A\).
 The only step of the algorithm that is different from others is step 1.1: on this step algorithm guesses a value of \(y^1_1\) and stores it in qubit $|p_1\rangle$.
-Steps 1.j use an advice bit learning a value \( y^j_1 \) for \( j \in \{2,\ldots,\lambda\} \) from Adviser and storing the value in a qubit $|p_1\rangle$.
+Steps 1.j use an advice bit learning a value \( y^j_1 \) for \( j \in \{2,\ldots,\lambda\} \) from the adviser and storing the value in a qubit $|p_1\rangle$.
 Steps 2.1--\(k\).\(\lambda\) use the corresponding \( X^j_i \) to update the value of \(|p_i\rangle\) and to return \( y^j_i \).